7 Reasons to Move to Ocala, Florida

 Downtown Ocala

-Known as the Horse Capital of the World, Ocala, Florida is home to hundreds of thoroughbred farms and training centers.
+Known as the Horse Capital of the World, Ocala, Florida, is home to hundreds of thoroughbred farms and training centers.
 But horses are far from the only thing that makes this city so special!
-With things to do in Ocala ranging from diverse cultural attractions to natural wonders unlike anything else in the Sunshine State, it’s no wonder Ocala was recently named the No. 9 Best Place to Live in Florida by U.S. News & World Report, ranking highly for desirability and quality of life.
-In addition, this small Florida city was recognized as the No. 16 Best Place to Retire and the No. 4 Safest Place to Live in the U.S.!
+With things to do in Ocala ranging from diverse cultural attractions to natural wonders unlike anything else in the Sunshine State, Ocala frequently shows up on lists ranking the best places to live, and living in Ocala scores a B+ on niche.com, based on factors such as housing, schools, cost of living, weather, diversity, health, and outdoor activities.

 If you are looking for a new home in a charming Florida city, here are 7 fantastic reasons you’ll want to make Ocala your new home.